Tell Halaf: Assyrian Period

+Excavations

 The site is located near the city of Ra's al-'Ayn in the fertile valley of the Khabur River (Nahr al-Khabur), close to the modern border with Turkey.
 The name Tell Halaf is a local Aramaic placename, tell meaning "hill", and Tell Halaf meaning "made of former city"; what its original inhabitants called their settlement is not known.

 Discovery

 In 1899, when the area was part of the Ottoman Empire, Max von Oppenheim, a German diplomat travelled from Cairo through northern Mesopotamia on behalf of Deutsche Bank, working on establishing a route for the Bagdad Railway.
 On 19 November, he discovered Tell Halaf, following up on tales told to him by local villagers of stone idols buried beneath the sand.
-Within three days, several significant pieces of statuary were uncovered, including the so-called "Sitting Goddess".
+Within three days, several significant pieces of statuary were uncovered, including a so-called "Sitting Goddess".
 A test pit uncovered the entrance to the "Western Palace".
 Since he had no legal permit to excavate, Oppenheim had the statues he found reburied and moved on.

 Excavations by Max von Oppenheim

-According to noted archaeologist Ernst Herzfeld, he had urged Oppenheim in 1907 to excavate Tell Halaf and they made some initial plans towards this goal at that time.
-In August 1910, Herzfeld wrote a letter calling on Oppenheim to explore the site and had it circulated to several leading archaeologists like Theodor Noldeke or Ignaz Goldziher to sign.
+According to archaeologist Ernst Herzfeld, he had urged Oppenheim in 1907 to excavate Tell Halaf and they made some initial plans towards this goal at that time.
+In August 1910, Herzfeld wrote a letter calling on Oppenheim to explore the site and had it circulated to several leading archaeologists like Theodor Nöldeke or Ignác Goldziher to sign.
 Armed with this letter, Max von Oppenheim was now able to ask for his dismissal from the diplomatic service (which he did on 24 October 1910) while being able to call on financing from his father for the excavation.

 With a team of five archaeologists, Oppenheim planned a digging campaign that began on 5 August 1911.
-Substantial amounts of equipment were imported from Germany, including a small steam train.
-The costs totaled around 750,000 Mark and were covered by von Oppenheim's father's banking fortune.
-On arrival, the archaeologists discovered that since 1899 locals had uncovered some of the findings and heavily damaged them – in part out of superstition, in part to gain valuable building material.
+Substantial amounts of equipment were imported from the German Empire, including a small steam train.
+The costs totaled around 750,000 Marks and were covered by von Oppenheim's father's banking fortune.
+On arrival, the archaeologists discovered that since 1899, locals had uncovered some of the findings and heavily damaged them – in part out of superstition, in part to gain valuable building material.
 Oppenheim had recruited five hundred locals from Tell Halaf to help towards the excavation.

-During the excavations Oppenheim found the ruins of the town of Guzana (or Gozan).
+During the excavations, Oppenheim found the ruins of the town of Guzana (or Gozan).
 Significant finds included the large statues and reliefs of the so-called "Western Palace" built by King Kapara, as well as a cult room and tombs.
 Some of the statuary was found reused in buildings from the Hellenistic period.
 In addition, they discovered Neolithic pottery of a type which became known as Halaf culture after the site where it was first found.
 At the time, this was the oldest painted pottery ever found (together with those discovered at Samarra by Herzfeld).